 If you are like many American homeowners, you may have a need for extra money in your life – to pay for a college education, healthcare bills, home renovations or something else.
 One of the benefits of being a homeowner is that at some point, you probably will have substantial equity in your home that you can use for whatever you like.

-To access that money, you have a few options.
+To access that quick money, you have a few home equity options.
 One of the most popular is a home equity loan, as well as an equity line of credit.
 This article describes how a home equity loan can help you, and some considerations to think about.

 #1 Pay a Low Interest Rate

 One of the biggest reasons that people like to use their home equity to fund whatever major purchase they want to make is that the interest rate will be much lower than on an unsecured credit line, such as a credit card.
 Why is this?